kubernetes-sigs/network-policy-api/npeps/npep-311.md

 ## Non-Goals

+* This proposal does not support multi-cluster setups where there are overlapping IPs between clusters (or more generally, any multi-cluster setup where traffic isn't freely routed between clusters).

 * This proposal does not introduce any changes to the Kubernetes Network Policy API specification or any extension based on labels and/or annotations.